Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ### 4.1 Encrypt, sign and publish data
 To encrypt, sign and publish data to a Data Stream, use `post /api/v1/publish_data` and pass 5 parameters:
-1. the private key of the signer - `primechain_private_key`
+1. `primechain_private_key` - the private key of the signer.
-2. the primechain address of the signer - `primechain_address`
+2. `primechain_address` - the primechain address of the signer.
-3. The keys to enable quick searching of the data - `keys`
+3. `keys` - the keys to enable quick searching of the data.
-4. the data - `data`
+4. `data` - the data.
-5. the name of the data stream - `stream_name`
+5. `stream_name` - the name of the data stream.

 Sample input
 ```